Updated December 2015

-The universal service Schools and Libraries Program, commonly known as the E-rate Program, helps ensure that schools and libraries can obtain telecommunications and Internet access at affordable rates.
+The universal service Schools and Libraries Program, commonly known as the E-rate Program, helps ensure that schools and libraries can obtain high-speed Internet access and telecommunications at affordable rates.

 If you're an applicant, once you understand eligibility, your next step is to review the application process.
-Before you start, be sure to review what you need to know Before You Begin.
-The process starts with a request for services and ends when you select a cost-effective provider.
+Before you start, be sure to review what you need to know Before You Begin the process.
+The process starts with competitive bidding for the services you need.
+You then select the most cost-effective provider.
 After you sign a contract or establish a service agreement, and USAC issues you a funding commitment, you can start to receive discounts on the services USAC has approved.

-For applicants requiring more assistance with the Schools and Libraries Program process, they might consider looking into the Helping Applicants to Succeed (HATS) outreach program.
+Applicants requiring more assistance with the Schools and Libraries Program process might consider looking into the Helping Applicants to Succeed (HATS) outreach program.

-If you're a telecom carrier, the first step is to learn about the program and about your own eligibility.
+If you're a service provider, the first step is to learn about the program and about your own eligibility.
 Does your company have a Service Provider Identification Number (SPIN), also known as the service provider’s 498 ID?
 If not, you'll need to obtain one.
-Once you obtain your SPIN, you can begin the bidding process for service.
-When you win a bid and start a contract, make sure to discuss the invoicing process up-front to determine which invoicing option you’ll choose.
+When you win a bid and start providing services, make sure to discuss the invoicing process up-front to determine which invoicing option the applicant will choose.

-Funding may be requested under five categories of service: Category One services include Data Transmission Services and Internet Access, and Voice Services.
+Funding may be requested under two categories of service: Category One services include Data Transmission Services and Internet Access, and Voice Services.
 Category Two services include Internal Connections, Managed Internal Broadband Services, and Basic Maintenance of Internal Connections.
-Discounts for support depend on the category of service requested, the level of poverty and the urban/rural status of the population served and range from 20 percent to 90 percent of the costs of eligible services.
+Discounts for support depend on the category of service requested, the level of poverty and the urban/rural status of the appropriate school district.
+Discounts range from 20 percent to 90 percent of the costs of eligible services.